Friday, January 1, 2021

 Pitch classification in free style

-The second way of conceptualization is in accordance with the compositional styles and methods used by composers such as Partch and Johnston who both drew their pitches from huge ratio lattices.
-Larry Polansky (2009) described this as a method of multiplicity.
-But the question we should ask ourselves is if Johnston’s composition method is reflected in the way our minds actualize pitches in his pieces.
-Do we hear the pitches as drawn from a colossal gamut, or do we rather hear a smaller number of pitches that have fluid intonation (despite this not being the way he conceptualizes pitches in his scores)?
-This question of how the mind-body 'represents' and 'categorizes' pitches (if we allow ourselves to adapt such a cognitivistic language provisionally) is important to answer if we want to develop a way of talking about how the music sounds regardless of how it is composed.
-We want our method of analysis to correspond to our aural perception rather than compositional technique.
-Our goal should be to employ an analytical model that corresponds as closely as possible with the way our mind actualizes pitches.
-According to Huron (2006), "how minds represent music has repercussions for what listeners remember, what listeners judge to be similar, and other musically important functions" (73).
-Describing this kind of representation well is, in other words, crucial if we want to get the phenomenology right.
-In this context, this means trying to give a phenomenologically correct answer to the question of wether the mind in the listening act judge "9/8" and "10/9" as different pitches that are to be retained separately because they carry very different musical meanings, or if it judges them as intonational variations of the same focal 'pitch class'.
+However, a crucial question arises regarding whether Johnston’s compositional method is reflected in the way our minds actualize pitches when listening to his pieces.
+Do we perceive the pitches as drawn from a vast gamut, or do we hear a smaller number of pitches that possess fluid intonation, despite this not being how they are conceptualized in his scores?
+Addressing how the mind-body 'represents' and 'categorizes' pitches (provisionally using cognitivist language) is essential if we aim to develop a discourse about how the music sounds, regardless of how it is composed.
+As Huron (2006) rightly points out, "how minds represent music has repercussions for what listeners remember, what listeners judge to be similar, and other musically significant functions" (73).
+Accurately describing this type of representation is crucial if we want to get the phenomenology right.
+As our analytical model should align with our auditory perception rather than compositional methods, we need to explore whether, during the listening process, the mind distinguishes "9/8" and "10/9" as different pitches to be retained separately due to their distinct musical meanings, or if it perceives them as intonational variations of the same focal 'pitch class.'

 When trying to answer these questions, it is important to remember the point made above, that when listening to music, most of us do not listen actively to pitches per se.
 Unless doing an exercise in transcribing a melody, we do not strain ourselves to conceptualize and categorize pitches.
 Rather, we are attuned to a musical world that is non-reflective and non-conceptual at the gross level.
 As soon as we actively start paying attention to the intonation of different pitches, we might hear differences that we would not if we were effortlessly listening in an attunemental, 'natural', non-critical mode of listening.
 Being able to hear certain differences might be important to the musician, but this does not mean that the listener needs to be aware of them.
 The musicians' listening is necessarily different from the listeners'.
 To be able to tell if we, as listeners, hear the shift from "10/9" to "9/8" as a modulatory moment or not requires us first to adopt an easy, effortless, natural way of listening to the music, and from this perspective (and not the perspective of a critical listener focusing on pitches) make an assessment about whether pitches are grouped into focal pitch classes or not.
-This is not always an easy phenomenological exercise, but a skill that is crucial to master if we are to report back our modes of listening adequately.
+This is not always an easy phenomenological exercise, but it is a skill crucial to master if we are to report back our modes of listening adequately.

 But what range of pitches would be eligible to share this D-ness?
 Is also an "8/7" collapsed into the same category as a "10/9"?
-Sabat has observed in relation to this, and I believe that many musicians will agree with him on this observation, that "intervals smaller than 1/6 of a tone (approximately 35 ¢) begin to take on the character of enharmonic shadings of pitch rather than functioning as distinct tones" (Sabat 2008/2009, 1).
+Sabat (2008/2009) has observed in relation to this, and I believe that many musicians will agree with him on this observation, that "intervals smaller than 1/6 of a tone (approximately 35 ¢) begin to take on the character of enharmonic shadings of pitch rather than functioning as distinct tones" (1).
+Since the difference between a "10/9" and "8/7" in relation to a root "1/1" is larger than that, 48.77 cents, this means that these two pitches can be heard as distinct.
+However, if there is also a "9/8" present, the situation might change since "10/9" is 21.51 cents lower and "8/7" is 27.16 cents higher than the "9/8".
+The presence of "9/8" could then 'bring together' these two pitches by functioning as the center from which "10/9" and "8/7" are both deviations smaller than 35 cents.

 Generally speaking, the smaller the interval, the greater the tendency for the pitches that make up the interval to collapse into each other.

-In the JI repertoir, the comma "49/48" is a quite common melodic interval, and this interval is indeed just above 35 cents at circa 35.7 cents.
+In the JI repertoire, the comma "49/48" is a quite common melodic interval, and this interval is indeed just above 35 cents at circa 35.7 cents.
 In my own compositions, this interval is found between the scale steps "7/4" and "12/7" in Av dagg och fattigdom and the third movement of Andra Segel.
 Moving between these scale steps in these pieces is a very clear melodic movement involving two separate pitches.
 In other compositions, such as Mellan bleka stränder (efter Ni Zan), I have used the slightly smaller "56/55" found between a "7/4" and "55/32".
 As this "56/55" is 31.2 cents wide, it falls below Sabat's postulated 35¢ threshold.
-And indeed, it is very interesting to note how in this piece, when compared to Av dagg och fattigdom, the two pitches making up the 56/55 behave slightly more like 'shadings' of each other, creating more of a hazy and fuzzy enharmonic effect rather than clearly functioning like two separate pitches.
-While the pitches making up the 49/48 in Av dagg och fattigdom were clearly separated tones, the pitches making up the "56/55" in Mellan bleka stränder (efter Ni Zan) has more of a shared 'fused' identity.
+Indeed, it is interesting to note how in this piece, when compared to Av dagg och fattigdom, the two pitches making up the 56/55 behave slightly more like 'shadings' of each other, creating more of a hazy and fuzzy enharmonic effect rather than clearly functioning like two separate pitches.
+While the pitches making up 49/48 in Av dagg och fattigdom are clearly separated tones, the pitches making up "56/55" in Mellan bleka stränder (efter Ni Zan) have more of a shared 'fused' identity.

 Yet, it is also possible for intervals smaller than "56/55" to behave like discrete pitches.
-In the music by Catherine Lamb, the syntonic comma 81/80 of 21.51 cents has been used as a melodic interval, and it is also not uncommon in the JI repertoire at large to find the syntonic comma 64/32 of 27/26 cents used in this way too.
+In the music by Catherine Lamb, the syntonic comma 81/80 of 21.51 cents has been used as a melodic interval, and it is also not uncommon in the JI repertoire at large to find the septimal comma 64/63 of 27.26 cents used in this way too.
 There is, however, a big difference between these two commas in terms of the ease in which they are perceived melodically, and the rule that the smaller the interval the greater the tendency for fusion helps explain the different general usages of the septimal and syntonic commas that we find in the JI repertoire.
 Pitches separated by septimal commas have a greater proclivity to not sound like enharmonic equivalents compared to the syntonic comma, even though the syntonic comma is only 5.75 cents more narrow.
 In my own experience, I would claim that it is quite 'easy', in terms of establishing the adequate circumstances, to make the pitches making up a 64/63 actualized as separate pitches; it is possible to establish a context in which the movement between "9/8" and "8/7" is heard as a melody–albeit very 'microtonal' sounding.
 Syntonic commas, however, are instead 'easy' to actualize as enharmonic variations and require, in my experience, special circumstances to separate (we will see examples of such special circumstances below in the music of Sabat and Lamb in the examples below).
 It is not as easy to articulate the melodic movement between "9/8" and "10/9" without it sounding like 'the same pitch being re-intonated'.
 Both the differences between 9/8 and 10/9, and 9/8 and 8/7 imply new harmonic regions, yet one is more distinguished as a melody than the other.
 5.75 cents is big enough of a difference for the tendency to 'distinguish' to flip over into 'fusing'.

 In dealing with intervals smaller than 35 cents, establishing the supporting condition for pitches to separate is crucial.
 To what extent pitches that are separated by the "56/55" of 31.2 cents fuse is very much a matter of context.
 In the harmonic context of the piece Om dagen stilla, the same 56/55 of 31.2 cents is used but sounds in this piece more like separate pitches than was the case in Mellan bleka stränder (efter Ni Zan).
 My intuition tells me that this has to do with the more fleshed-out harmonic space that operates in Om dagen stilla.
 While Mellan bleka stränder uses a quite small harmonic material that is very scalar, Om dagen stilla has a more fully articulated harmonic space that is more spectral in orientation.
 This allows for the two different pitches that make up the 56/55 to more easily be separated since they are clearly associated with different spectral sub-sections–with different harmonic tunable paths.
-In Om dagen stilla, the 56/55 interval is found between the pitches called "27/22" and "135/112" in the matrix in Figure 17.
-Both of these pitches have many tunable paths to other pitches.
-"135/112" clearly functions as a 5th partial in a spectral sub-section.
-Both the root as well as the fifth, ninth, and seventh related to this 5th partial are present in the scale.
-"27/22" is in a similar way scaffolded by many tunable intervals–it is the 7th partial in a spectral sub-section where also the 11th, 9th, and 3rd partials are represented.

 Figure 17.
 Matrix of Om dagen stilla